1.5 Percentage Change - Financial Applications

 Solution:

-EXAMPLE 3 (if the question is about the number of years $n$)
+(If the question is about finding the number of years $n$)

 For $n=11$, $FV = 4663.27$.